Labour shortage

 - Unqualified people are not installing correctly, leading to product complaints and reputation damage.

-- A growing demand for easy-to-install products and solutions.
+- There is a growing demand for easy-to-install products and solutions.

-- The usage of prefab solutions will change the traditional decision-making unit (DMU).
+- The use of prefab solutions will change the traditional decision-making unit (DMU).
 Large off-site producers gain importance.

-- More demand for additional services (maintenance, commissioning, training etc.).
+- There is more demand for additional services (maintenance, commissioning, training, etc.).

 What is next?

-- They will speed up the shift to industrialisation.
+- They will speed up the shift to industrialization.

 - Companies will demand more training and services from the industry to help them do their jobs.